Nov. 6-7, 2025 - 18th Diabetes in Pregnancy Study Group - From Lab to Labor: Advancing Diabetes Care

 Speaker: Shifa Turan, MD

-5:15 PM - Reception Exhibitors and Abstract Poster Presentations
+5:30 PM - Reception with Abstract Poster Presentations in Atrium

 Day 2 – November 7, 2025

-7:30 AM - Registration & Breakfast with Exhibitors
+7:00 AM - Registration & Breakfast with Exhibitors in Atrium

-Session VI: Diabetes and Pregnancy: NIH Priorities and Funding Opportunities
+Session VI: Diabetes and Pregnancy: Priorities and Funding Opportunities

 Session VII: Beyond Carb Counting: Unlocking Optimal Nutrition in Diabetic Pregnancy